sagemath/trac_to_gh/Issue 3548.md

 # Issue 3548: bug in Permutation creation from a string

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3548

 Original creator: was